 Create a classic swimming pool look with a family pool from Compass Pools.
 Their Contemporary pool shell is perfect for all the family, providing depth in the centre and shallow areas at both ends – great for pool games.
 Large steps and bench seating at both ends means the pool is fully accessible for all the family.
 From 8.3 to 10.9 metres, this model is good for a medium-sized garden.

 If you are tight for space, there are also plenty of options for small backyard ideas.
-The Riviera model comes in a range of sizes, with the smallest measuring 7.57m x 3.9m.
+The Vogue model comes in a range of sizes, with the smallest measuring 7.15 x 3.0m.
 It also boasts a step ledge where kids can rest, a perimeter rail to provide support and anti-slip steps and flooring for safety.